US Defense Chief In Kyiv Announces $400 Million In Military Aid - UrduPoint

 Ukraine is already facing tough battles, especially in the east where Russian troops have been making gains in the past few weeks.

+As Austin was in Kyiv, Russia staged more aerial bombardments across the east and south of the country.

-The governor of Zaporizhzhia region said at least three person had been killed and a dozen more were wounded in a strike that damaged a kindergarten.
+The governor of Zaporizhzhia region said at least three people were killed and a dozen more were wounded in a strike that damaged a kindergarten.

+And at least six were killed in the eastern Donetsk region in several shelling attacks, regional governor Vadym Filashkin said on Telegram.

+That figure included three killed in the key logistics hub of Pokrovsk, which is being heavily targeted by Russian forces under 10 kilometres (six miles) away.

 Recent Stories